If you wish to make a Subject Access Request, please click here for a step-by-step guide.

 If you agreed to it, we collect your e-mail address to allow us to send you information on upcoming family events that you may be interested in.
 You can opt-out at any time by e-mailing firstname.lastname@example.org, or by writing to us using the address at the top of this page.

-When you visit our hospice, footage may be recorded on our CCTV system for the purposes of crime prevention and public safety.
+When you visit our hospice, footage from outside of the building will be recorded on our CCTV system for the purposes of crime prevention and public safety.
+We do not use CCTV anywhere inside the hospice.

 The legal basis for processing information